itbh-at/angular_keycloak/README.md

 When one Keycloak instance is all the application need.
 There is no need to pay attention to `instanceId` which most of the service's API accept.
 The service is smart enough to recognize there is only one instance and all call or verification will go through it.

-The usage of such use case can be study in [Example - Single Instance][example - single instance].
+The usage of such use case can be study in [Example: Service Only](#example-service-only).

 ### Multiple Instances

-`KeycloakService` supports multiple [KeycloakInstace][keycloak dart repository: keycloakinstance] configurations, but only one of them can be initialized at a time.
+`KeycloakService` supports multiple [KeycloakInstance][keycloak dart repository: keycloakinstance] configurations, but only one of them can be initialized at a time.

 These multiple instance can be identify by using the `instanceId` in most of the API.
 Passing in `instanceId` is still optional, the purpose of passing it in is just for verification. e.g. those API will throw an exception if the initialized instance does not match the id.